-Prohibitions Regarding Minors - The Tribe shall prohibit persons under the age 21 years from being present in any room or area in which gaming activities are being conducted, or to loiter in the vicinity of the gaming facility where gaming activities are being conducted.
+Prohibitions Regarding Minors - The Tribe shall prohibit persons under the age 21 years from being present in any room or area in which gaming activities are being conducted unless the person is en route to a non-gaming area of the Gaming Facility, or is employed at the Gaming Facility in a capacity other than as a gaming employee.
 If the Tribe permits the consumption of alcoholic beverages in the Gaming Facility, the Tribe shall prohibit persons under the age of 21 from purchasing, consuming, or possessing alcoholic beverages.
 The Tribe shall also prohibit persons under the age of 21 from being present in any room or area, in which alcoholic beverages may be consumed, except to the extent permitted by the Gaming Facility's California Department of Alcoholic Beverage Control license.